yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ```

 3. Take a few minutes to review the template while it deploys.
 Navigate to the Azure portal home page, select **Subscriptions**, then **Deployments**  to review the template and deployment progress.
 Note that the template includes:
-    - A DR virtual network, which is connected using VNet peering to the existing virtual network
+    - A DR virtual network, which is connected using VNet peering to the existing virtual network.
-    - Two additional domain controller VMs, **ADVM3** and **ADVM4**
+    - Two additional domain controller VMs, **ADVM3** and **ADVM4**.
-    - An additional SQL Server VM, **SQLVM3**
+    - An additional SQL Server VM, **SQLVM3**.
-    - Azure Bastion, to enable VM access
+    - Azure Bastion, to enable VM access.

     ![Screenshot of the disaster recovery resources for the Web application.](images/webdr-deploy.png "Successful deployment of Web DR resources")